The detail in the story of the Exodus is highly emphasised in the Torah, yet at first sight it appears almost unintelligible. Here is the command:

 That means drawing a line over the resentments of the past.
 That is why, when a slave went free, his master had to give him gifts.
 This was not to compensate for the fact of slavery.
 There is no way of giving back the years spent in servitude.
 But there is a way of ensuring that the parting is done with goodwill, with some symbolic compensation.
 The gifts allow the former slave to reach emotional closure; to feel that a new chapter is beginning; to leave without anger and a sense of humiliation.
 One who has received gifts finds it hard to hate.

-That is the significance of the silver and gold taken from the Egyptians by the Israelites at the express command of G-d.
+That is the significance of the silver and gold taken from the Egyptians by the Israelites at the express command of God.
 The early twentieth century commentator Benno Jacob translated the word venitzaltem in Ex.
-3: 22 as ‘You shall save,’ not ‘You shall plunder’ the Egyptians.
+3:22 as ‘you shall save,’ not ‘you shall despoil’ the Egyptians.
 The gifts they took from their neighbours were intended, Jacob argues, to persuade the Israelites that it was not the Egyptians as a whole, only Pharaoh and the leadership, who were responsible for their enslavement (see the commentary of Chief Rabbi J. H. Hertz to Ex.
-3: 22).
+3:22).
 They were meant to save the Egyptians from any possible future revenge by Israel.

 The message could not be more germane to our situation in the early twenty-first century.
 In an age riven by ethnic and religious conflict, the message of the Torah rings true in our time.
 To be free, you have to let go of hate.